saan800/SaanSoft.AspNet.Identity3.MongoDB/README.md

 The default Mongo details are:

 * Database Name: AspNetIdentity
+* User Collection Name: AspNetUsers
 * Role Collection Name: AspNetRoles
-* User Collection Name: AspNetUsers

 ## Sample MVC website
-Under the code "samples" folder, have updated the standard Asp.Net MVC 6 sample site to use AspNet.Identity3.MongoDB instead of the EntityFramework collection.
+Under the code "samples" folder, have updated the standard Asp.Net MVC 6 sample site to use AspNet.Identity3.MongoDB instead of the EntityFramework.

 Code changes are in: